JayH444/CppND-Capstone-Project/README.md

 #### 8. Classes follow an appropriate inheritance hierarchy.
   * Can be seen with the Player class in `player.cpp` and the GameEntity class in `gameEntity.cpp`.
 GameEntity is composed entirely of overideable virtual functions, and the Player class inherits from it and overrides some of its functions.
 #### 9. Overloaded functions allow the same function to operate on different parameters.
-  * the Renderer class's UpdateWindowTitle() function makes use of this - lines 16 and 17 in `renderer.h` show it.
+  * The Renderer class's UpdateWindowTitle() function makes use of this - lines 16 and 17 in `renderer.h` show it.
 UpdateWindowTitle() has an overload allowing it to take either two integers or one string and an integer as its arguments.
 #### 10. Derived class functions override virtual base class functions.
+  * The Player class does this in `player.h`, lines 20 and 21.
+#### 11. The project makes use of references in function declarations.
+  * Used extensively.
+E.g. GameEntity in `gameEntity.h` at lines 14 and 35, and the _texture member variable at line 45; GameManager in `gameManager.h` at line 17 and for the member variable _r at line 37.
+#### 12. The project uses destructors appropriately.
+  * This needed to be done for any instances of SDL_Texture, due to its lack of built-in compatibility with standard library smart pointers.
+GameManager destructs them in its destructor in `gameManager.cpp`, line 6.
+#### 13. The project uses smart pointers instead of raw pointers.
+  * Wherever possible.
+SDL types were omitted from using them due to the aforementioned compatibility issues, but any standard library derived classes make extensive usage of them.
+These can be seen in `main.cpp` at lines 17 thru 19, and in `gameManager.cpp` at line 81.

 WIP